 On the first day of summer orientation you will have the opportunity to meet with a small group of student advisees to discuss the core curriculum and answer general academic questions.
 Faculty advisors will not be assigned to individual students on Day 2 of orientation.
 In conjunction with the AASC staff and class deans, a small group of faculty advisors will be on hand in each registration room to answer questions and provide academic guidance as students register for courses through WebAdvisor.

-Because it is impossible to coordinate the summer schedules of advisors and incoming students, the advisees you meet at orientation are unlikely to be your permanent core advisees.
-You will have the opportunity to meet your permanent core advisees at Fall Orientation during the common text program.
+Because it is impossible to coordinate the summer schedules of advisors and incoming students, the advisees you meet at orientation are unlikely to be your permanent first-year advisees.
+You will have the opportunity to meet your permanent advisees at Fall Orientation during the common text program.

 Know the core curriculum